Press Release Guidelines

 to simulate them in the laboratory.")

-expressions and undefined jargon.
+expressions and undefined jargon and acronyms.
 When using numbers, try to

 describe their significance where appropriate (example: "Tabletop